nova-model/nova-tutorial/episodes/04-MVVM-Design-Pattern.md

 ## Data Binding with NOVA

 The **`nova-mvvm`** library greatly simplifies the data synchronization between the components of an MVVM application and provides support for user interfaces utilizing the Trame, PyQt, and Panel graphical frameworks.
 The library provides several predefined classes including TrameBinding, PyQtBinding, and PanelBinding to connect UI components to model variables.

-Here, we will focus on the TrameBinding class, but all three function similarly.
+The rest of this tutorial focuses on building Trame GUI applications using `nova-trame` and `nova-mvvm`.
+Therefore, we will focus on the TrameBinding class, but all three function similarly.

 ### How to use TrameBinding

-The initial step is to great a BindingInterface.
+The initial step is to create a BindingInterface.
 A BindingInterface serves as the foundational layer for how connections are made between variables in the ViewModel and UI components in the View.
 Once a Trame application has started, the BindingInterface can be created in the View with:

 ```python
 bindingInterface = TrameBinding(self.server.state) # server is the Trame Server
 ```

 After a BindingInterface has been created, variables must be added to the interface via the interface\'s `new_bind` method.
-The `new_bind` method expects a variable that will be linked with the UI component, and an optional callback method.
+The `new_bind` method expects a variable that will be linked to a UI component, and an optional callback method.
 The callback method is useful if there are actions to be performed after updates to the UI.
 In the code snippet below, we've passed the Binding Interface to the ViewModel.
 The ViewModel adds the `model` variable to the binding interface.
 This `new_bind` method returns a `Communicator`.
 The `Communicator` is an object which manages the binding and will be used to propgate updates.

 ```python
 # Adding a binding to the Binding Interface, returns a Communicator